Open Energy Modelling Initiative: Public policy support

 In May 2016, the European Union announced that "all scientific articles in Europe must be freely accessible as of 2020".
 This is a step in the right direction, but the new policy makes no mention of open software and its importance to the scientific process.
 In August 2016, the United States government announced a new federal source code policy which mandates that at least 20% of custom source code developed by or for any agency of the federal government be released as open-source software (OSS).
 The US Department of Energy (DOE) is participating in the program.
 The project is hosted on a dedicated website and subject to a three-year pilot.
 Open-source campaigners are using the initiative to advocate that European governments adopt similar practices.
 In 2017 the Free Software Foundation Europe (FSFE) issued a position paper calling for free software and open standards to be central to European science funding, including the flagship EU program Horizon 2020.
 The position paper focuses on open data and open data processing and the question of open modeling is not traversed per se.

+Adoption by regulators and industry generally

+A trend evident by 2023 is the adoption of regulators within the European Union and North America.
+Fairley (2023), writing in the IEEE Spectrum publication, provides an overview.
+And as one example, the Canada Energy Regulator is using the PyPSA framework for systems analysis.